Legal-OS/fullstack-coding-exercise/README.md

 ## Technical Requirements

 * You have to serve the data from the backend through a GraphQL or REST endpoint.
 * The endpoint(s) needs to be secured to only allow access with API Keys.
-It is ok to generate API keys manually.
+It is ok to generate API keys manually and hardcode them into you solution.
 * You are free to choose the database solution which you think suits best.
 * The frontend interface has to be implemented with React.
 * Typescript is enabled on both backend and frontend, but you are not required to use it.